Firefighters battle to maintain the upper hand on a huge fire north of Los Angeles

 Red flag warnings were extended through 10 a.m.
 Friday in LA and Ventura counties.
 Officials remained concerned that the Palisades and Eaton fires could break their containment lines as firefighters continue watching for hot spots.

-An evacuation warning was issued for Sherman Oaks where there was an approximately 10 acres (4 hectares) brush fire burning on the Sepulveda Pass near the I-405 Freeway.
+An evacuation warning was issued for Sherman Oaks, where there was an approximately 10-acres (4-hectare) brush fire burning on the Sepulveda Pass near the I-405 Freeway.
 The blaze was first reported just after 11 p.m.
 Wednesday.

 More than 31,000 people have been ordered to evacuate from the Hughes Fire, and another 23,000 are under evacuation warnings, LA County Sheriff Robert Luna said.
 There were no reports of homes or other structures burned.